 Open floor plan

 Most newer homes have an open floor plan that allows for easy (if not seamless) flow between rooms.
 Older homes may have cramped hallways, a lack of a dining room, or a small kitchen.
 These will all be a turn-off to most buyers.

 Working home systems

 One of the last things a buyer wants to do is spend a ton of money on a house and immediately spend even more money when a crucial system breaks.
 As a seller, it makes more sense to repair or upgrade HVAC, water heaters, plumbing, and electrical systems before selling.
-It will give buyers peace of mind and it will net you more money during the sale, since you won’t have to drop the price to offset buyer repair bills
+It will give buyers peace of mind and it will net you more money during the sale because you won’t have to drop the price to offset buyer repair bills.

 Roof in good shape

 Speaking of necessary repairs, be sure that your roof is in good condition.
 Repairing a roof is expensive, but necessary.
 A leaky roof could jeopardize the ceilings and walls of the house if left in poor condition.
 A new roof provides peace of mind to the buyers and you will be able to recoup a lot of the cost in the sale price.

 Having one bathroom is great for a single person or a couple.
 But if the couple has children or plans to start a family, they will need more than one bathroom out of necessity.
 Additional bathrooms are also needed when company comes to visit.
 As a seller, you may not be able to add bathrooms, but having a home with multiple will come with an increase in value.

 Everyone loves new things.
 An upgraded kitchen not only looks good, but it tells potential buyers that everything is new and won’t need fixing.
 In the case of higher-end homes, buyers are expecting modern appliances and stone countertops.
 If your kitchen looks like it could be featured in a magazine, buyers perceive a higher value automatically.